DHTMLX/docs-suite/docs/grid/usage_rangeselection.md

     </tbody>
 </table>

-If not all coordinates are provided, the missing ones are automatically filled (e.g., the last visible column for `xEnd`).
+If not all coordinates are provided, Grid fills the missing ones automatically (for example, the last visible column for `xEnd`).
 The starting id for at least one coordinate is required.
-The method returns `true` - on success or `false` - on error, event cancellation, or if the module is disabled.
+The method returns `true` on success and `false` on error, on event cancellation, or if the module is disabled.

-The following example shows setting of a range with omitted ending coordinates:
+The following example shows how to set a range with omitted ending coordinates:

 ~~~jsx {14}
 const grid = new dhx.Grid("grid_container", {